catseye/Vinegar/README.md

 Note that we do need parentheses here so that when the `gt!` fails, all of `fact` fails, instead of it falling back to the operation on the RHS of the `|`.

-Lastly, you may ask, why are there angle brackets around the literal values 0 and 1?
-That's so that literals can fail; if it's not possible to parse the contents of a `<...>` into a valid constant value, it has failed!

 ### A bit more concatenative